Angela Palmerton MCIHort

-Angela's passion for gardens was noticed at an early age when she was often found with her nose in some plant or other or her hands buried in the soil.
-Her enthusiasm and love of the outdoors continues unabated and has grown in its ambition to include the design and creation of imaginative and beautiful gardens with a specialism in gardening for wildlife.
-Angela’s passion for wildlife has been apparent throughout her career, which has previously included being Head of Production for natural history documentaries working with broadcasters, such as, the BBC, Discovery and National Geographic.
+Her enthusiasm and love of the outdoors continues unabated and has fuelled her ambition to care for and create imaginative and beautiful gardens with a specialism in gardening for wildlife.
+Angela’s passion for wildlife has been apparent throughout her career, which has previously included being Head of Production for natural history documentaries working with broadcasters such as the BBC, Discovery and National Geographic.

 Tanya is our highly valued Gardens Manager, looking after our private garden clients, including horticulture within our estates, and is a mentor and manager to the entire team.
 Tanya also has a real flair for planting design will work closely with our clients in the long-term development of their gardens.